Last updated on August 15th, 2022 at 09:01 pm

 One of the critical factors when installing the outside

-Most manufactures sell mounting hardware that can keep your
+Most manufacturers sell mounting hardware that can keep your

 My Ambient Weather unit has a sight bubble on top to help with leveling.